If you are raising baby chicks this year or in the near future, then you definitely need to know the ins and outs about brooding in poultry!

 Once they are 2 weeks old and it’s a warm (70+ degrees), sunny day then absolutely!
 They will love the opportunity to enjoy some sunshine and scratch around for treats.
 Just keep an eye on them and make sure they aren’t chirping loudly or piling on top of each other.
 If this happens, bring them in right away to their heat source.

 Another thing to make sure is that they are in a confined, safe place.
-Baby chicks draw in all sorts of curious creatures from cats and dogs to foxes and hawks.
-You could bring out your brooder pen if it’s mobile, otherwise check out the portable chicken run option below!
+Baby chicks draw in all sorts of curious creatures.
+You could bring out your brooder pen if it’s mobile, otherwise, check out the portable chicken run option below!

-This may seem simple, but once you have some rambunctious chicks in your care, you’ll realize what a feat this really is!
+This may seem simple at first, but once you have some rambunctious chicks in your care, you’ll realize what a feat this really is!
 With the waterer sitting directly on the bedding, chicks will often poop in there and kick in a bunch of bedding while they are scratching about.

-My best tricks to avoid this is to raise the waterer a couple of inches above the bedding, but not too far that the chicks can’t reach this.
+My best trick to avoid this is to raise the waterer a couple of inches above the bedding, but not too far that the chicks can’t reach it.
 I don’t recommend doing this until the chicks are at least a week or two old, though.

 How do I introduce chicks to my flock?